qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 # To Do
 1. Update readme with how to begin developing
-2. Update list of queries in the readme
+2. Develop `input.execd` plugin for Telegraph to actually stream telemetry instead of just gathering it at a specified interval (it works but it could work better
-3. Develop `input.execd` plugin for Telegraph to actually stream telemetry instead of just gathering it at a specified interval (it works but it could work better)
+3. Update the dashboard to show the relationship between an interface's operational state and administrative state